 6. Distinguish between community property and separate property.
 (1,7)

 7. Draft forms relating to conservatorship, guardianship, adoption and parental terminations, health care and powers of attorney.
 (1,8,10)

 8. Relate the role, activities, and process of state in family and family relationships.
 (9-11)

 ||Legal Research and Writing I

 LAW 215.
 Legal Research & Writing I (4) (Fall).
 Principles and techniques for conducting legal research.
 Emphasis on sources of law, utilization of primary and secondary sources, and case briefing.
 Extensive practice in writing research memoranda.
-Prerequisite: LAW 100 and either ENG 101 or ENG 103.
+Prerequisite: BSA 105 and (ENG 101 or ENG 103 or ENG 136).
 Four lecture.

 1. Grammar and sentence structure

 2. Role of the paralegal in conducting legal research

 3. Techniques of legal research